Girardi: Anti-collision rule leading to injuries

 "The only thing that would work is if baseball came out and said headfirst was illegal," he said, "because you're asking someone to take the competitiveness out of them that helped them to get to that point, and that's not going to happen."

 Torres is expected to be ready for spring training.
-Acquired from the Cubs last July in the trade that sent closer Aroldis Chapman to Chicago, Torres began the season at Double-A Trenton and hit .273 with five homers and 18 RBI before he was promoted.
-He joined Scranton on May 23 and batted .309 with two homers and 16 RBI.
+Acquired from the Cubs last July in the trade that sent closer Aroldis Chapman to Chicago, Torres began the season at Double-A Trenton and hit .273 with five homers and 18 RBIs before he was promoted.
+He joined Scranton on May 23 and batted .309 with two homers and 16 RBIs.
 He was selected the top player of last year's Arizona Fall League.

 "To me, it's a tiny setback," Girardi said.
 "He's going to miss 300 at-bats, or whatever it is.
 But to me it's not a huge setback.
 It's frustrating for him and all of us because you wanted to see him play and continue to develop.
 But in the whole scope of his career, I don't think it's going to be really that big."